hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-azurerm_resource_group.vaultworkshop: Refreshing state...
-(ID: /subscriptions/c0a607b2-6372-4ef3-abdb-...ourceGroups/yourname-vault-workshop)
+azurerm_resource_group.hashitraining: Refreshing state...
+(ID: /subscriptions/c0a607b2-6372-4ef3-abdb-...ourceGroups/yourname-workshop)

 ------------------------------------------------------------------------